MicrosoftDocs/sdk-api/sdk-api-src/content/lmaccess/nf-lmaccess-netusermodalsget.md

 If you are programming for Active Directory, you may be able to call certain Active Directory Service Interface (ADSI) methods to achieve the same functionality you can achieve by calling the network management user modal functions.
 For more information, see
 <a href="https://msdn.microsoft.com/9d4b1e9c-93b1-4aee-b20d-a7693fd0a61b">IADsDomain</a>.

 If you call this function on a domain controller that is running Active Directory, access is allowed or denied based on the access control list (ACL) for the <a href="https://msdn.microsoft.com/32f2ec06-822f-4d1e-bf51-5ae1d7355e60">securable object</a>.
-The default ACL permits all authenticated users and members of the "<a href="https://msdn.microsoft.com/library/Aa375347(v=VS.85).aspx">Pre-Windows 2000 compatible access</a>" group to view the information.
+The default ACL permits all authenticated users and members of the "<a href="security.pre_windows_2000_compatible_access_group">Pre-Windows 2000 compatible access</a>" group to view the information.
 If you call this function on a member server or workstation, all authenticated users can view the information.
 For  information about anonymous access and restricting anonymous access on these platforms, see
 <a href="https://msdn.microsoft.com/846a5b81-d5bf-4275-a898-38e6ba308b8f">Security Requirements for the Network Management Functions</a>.
 For more information on ACLs, ACEs, and access tokens, see
 <a href="https://msdn.microsoft.com/fd3b718a-5eff-4894-9fc6-d157ddb67330">Access Control Model</a>.

 The security descriptor of the Domain object is used to perform the access check for this function.

 To retrieve the
-<a href="https://msdn.microsoft.com/library/Aa379571(v=VS.85).aspx">security identifier</a> (SID) of the domain to which the computer belongs, call the
+<a href="security.security_identifiers_sids_">security identifier</a> (SID) of the domain to which the computer belongs, call the
 <b>NetUserModalsGet</b> function specifying a
 <a href="https://msdn.microsoft.com/9a4b3fc1-03b5-4ba7-948f-e455c34fa234">USER_MODALS_INFO_2</a> structure and <b>NULL</b> in the <i>servername</i> parameter.
 If the computer isn't a member of a domain, the function returns a <b>NULL</b> pointer.